curbengh/urlhaus-filter/README.md

 +  blocked_ips_file = '/etc/dnscrypt-proxy/urlhaus-filter-dnscrypt-blocked-ips.txt'
 ```

-## Tracking Protection List (IE)

-This blocklist includes domains only.
-Supported in Internet Explorer 9+.

 ## Snort2

 This ruleset includes online URLs only.
 Not compatible with [Snort3](#snort3).
 Save the ruleset to "/etc/snort/rules/urlhaus-filter-snort2-online.rules".
 Refer to this [guide](https://gitlab.com/malware-filter/malware-filter/wikis/update-filter) for auto-update.